 If an alleged act of domestic violence occurs, almost always a protective order is issued restraining the accused from having contact with various family members identified in the protective order.
 Once a protective order has been served upon a person, it becomes a crime to violate or disobey the specific terms of the protective order, which may involve a prohibition against even the slightest attempted communication with members of your family or household who are the subjects sought to be protected.

 Violating a protective order is also contempt of court, a separate offense also punishable by time in jail or a fine (Sections 16.1-253.1, 16.1-279.1), making it important that a Fairfax domestic abuse lawyer is contacted.

 Criminal charges are often filed against a person at the same time that a restraining order is sought.
 Domestic abuse and criminal complaints often both arise from the same incident.
 The courts treat them as separate proceedings: one civil, one criminal.
 They proceed on separate paths, and possibly in front of different judges.

 Criminal charges require proof beyond a reasonable doubt; domestic violence restraining orders do not.
 Persons seeking a protective order need prove their case by a “preponderance of the evidence,” which means more likely than not.

 The person who makes that determination is a single judge, not a jury.
-Things often move rapidly and the early intervention of an experienced Fairfax domestic violence lawyer can be immeasurably valuable.
+Things often move rapidly in domestic violence cases and the early intervention of an experienced Fairfax lawyer can be immeasurably valuable.

-If you are charged with domestic violence or served with a protective order, contact a criminal defense attorney immediately.
+If you are charged with domestic abuse or served with a protective order, contact a criminal defense attorney immediately.
 Our team of Fairfax domestic violence lawyers will be able to tell you what to expect in court and prepare your case carefully.
-Call out legal team today to conduct your free initial consultation.
+Call our legal team today to conduct your free initial consultation.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.